Welcome from the Acting Principal

-It is very good to be able to return to in-person teaching this autumn and to welcome our students back to College – or celebrate their arrival here to start their first year – under circumstances that feel more like pre-Covid normality, even if some precautions remain.
-In Michaelmas Term 2020, the first students were able to move into the new College accommodation provided in the Anniversary Building, though at that time our builders were still on the site putting the finishing touches to the new porters’ lodge and St Hilda’s tower.
-In autumn 2021, having celebrated the formal opening of the Anniversary Building and our riverside Pavilion in grand style, we can experience our transformed College site in all its glory, enjoying the wonderful views across Oxford from our roof garden or up and down the river from the vantage point of our beautiful riverside walkway.
+It was very good to be able to return to in-person teaching last autumn and to welcome our students back to College – or celebrate their arrival here to start their first year – under circumstances that felt more like pre-COVID normality, even if some precautions remained.
+At the start of the 2020-21 academic year, the first students were able to move into the new College accommodation provided in the Anniversary Building, though at that time our builders were still on the site putting the finishing touches to the new porters’ lodge and St Hilda’s tower.
+In autumn 2021, having celebrated the formal opening of the Anniversary Building and our riverside Pavilion in grand style, we were able to experience our transformed College site in all its glory, enjoying the wonderful views across Oxford from our roof garden or up and down the river from the vantage point of our beautiful riverside walkway.
 St Hilda’s College is a college with broad horizons!

 You may perhaps be reading this as someone who is thinking of applying to study at Oxford and not yet sure about which college to apply to.
 If so, take a look around our website, or even better come and visit us on an Open Day, to see if St Hilda’s is the college for you.
 We think of ourselves as having a quite special atmosphere, forward-looking, forward-thinking, rigorous in our studies while also being sociable, hospitable and supportive where support is needed.
 We want the College to provide the best possible environment in which to live and work so that you can achieve your best here.